NafiurSiddiqui/wp-learner/Readme.md

 For custom fields, you can register a new custom field.
 But recommended approach is to use a plugin like _advanced custom fields_ or _CMB2 (Custom Metaboxes 2)_

+# Custom DRY code Vs `get_template_part()`

+Both of them are just reusable component.
+When you need something with more flexibility like function with arguments, go for your own custom function, else simply use `get_template_part()`.

 # POST TYPE

 Every WP post is basically two type.
 Either a `page` or `post` type.
 You can also build your own `custom post` type.
 But _REMEMBER_ to go to wp-admin dashboard > settings > permalinks and `save changes`.
 This will let WP know about our custom dashboard and the right link will rendered.